pvbhanuteja/gs-dl-baseimage-cloudflared/README.md

 ## Accessing the Server

 1. Once your server is up and running, you can access it using the provided Cloudflare URL.
 The URL will be commented on your Github Gist URL automatically, or it can also be found in the Gradient Space logs.
-The first one is easier.
+The first one is easier. **Remove the `https://` part from the URL.**
 2. In your local terminal, enter the following command, replacing `<path_to_cloudflared>` and `url` with the appropriate values: